 You can set up macros using the CUE app, or on the fly by using a dedicated button on top of the keyboard.
 This is very easy to do, and kudos to Corsair for making it that way.
 CUE app will also let you tweak the lighting and other settings, also for a Corsair mouse, if you use one.
 CUE goes into great detail and is one of the better customization apps out there.
 Customizing light is especially interesting, as you can pick your unique color from the color wheel, selecting a different one for each of the three color zones.

-As you can see Corsair K55 offers a lot of bang for each of your fifty bucks, and you can't expect much more from a branded budget gamer like this one.
+As you can see Corsair K55 offers a lot of bang for each of your fifty bucks, and you can't expect much more from a branded budget gaming keyboard like this one.
 Recommended!

 Redragon K552 KUMARA is a budget-friendly membrane keyboard that does its best to mimic the iconic blue Cherry mechanical buttons.
 If you don't know, these buttons have that old school typewriter feel.
 In other words, they feel amazing, extremely tactile, and they are very noisy, which is something many players prefer.

 Kumara is FPS friendly, especially great for players who like low sensitivity as it is tenkeyless, with no numeric pad.
 That gives you much more room for your mouse.
 Also, if you play in constricted space, or you travel frequently, this compact keyboard is a good option.

 The design of this keyboard is awesome, considering the price.
 The base is aluminum, and the rest is made from quality plastic (but still plastic).
 This keyboard will take up a lot but don't go berserk on it; it is still way under $50.
 Oh, Redragon claims that Kumara is "splash proof," which is good news if you are a nervous gamer.